1936 AUBURN MODEL 852 STRAIGHT EIGHT SUPERCHARGED 'BOATTAIL' SPEEDSTER

-The business had started back at the turn of the century, when Frank and Morris Eckhart of Auburn, Indiana set up the Auburn Motor Company in 1903.
+Frank and Morris Eckhart of Auburn, Indiana started the Auburn Motor Company in 1903.
 As their business grew, they acquired more dealerships to stay ahead of the competition, but by the mid-Twenties size had caught up with them and they were in need of new leadership.
-E.L.
-Cord who became general manager in 1925 set out to revive the company's fortunes and it can certainly be said that under him the new Auburn became a very different company.
-Cord's era of cars emphasized design when others in the industry concentrated on engineering and body styles were changed every few years to keep sales up.
+In 1925, E.L.
+Cord became general manager and set out to save the company.
+Under Cord, the new Auburn became a very different company, emphasizing design when others in the industry concentrated on engineering.
+Body styles were changed every few years to keep sales up.

-Speedster production continued into 1936 with the new Model 852 though this was virtually identical to that of the 851.
-It was to be Auburn's final year of production, despite plans for further evolutions, and company officially closed down in October of 1937.
+The Model 852 Speedster of 1936 was virtually identical to that of the 851 as it was Auburn's final year of production, despite plans for further evolutions.
+Auburn officially closed down in October of 1937.